easegress-io/easegress/doc/reference/filters.md

 * the servers of a pool can be configured dynamically via service discovery.
 * when there are multiple servers in a pool, the pool can do a load balance between them.

-Because gRPC does not support the http `Connect` method, that is, it does not support the tunneling mode, we provide a new [load balancer](#proxyloadbalancespec) `policy.forward` to achieve a similar effect
+Because gRPC does not support the http `Connect` method, it does not support tunneling mode, we provide a new [load balancer](#proxyloadbalancespec) `policy.forward` to achieve a similar effect.

 Note that each gRPC client establishes a connection with Easegress.
 However, Easegress may utilize a single connection when forwarding requests from various